 After setup all these settings, you can add your data whenever a new customer joins into the business.
-Whenever a new data line input to your database it will add that line to the database table and will apply the formats as per your previous data formats.
+Whenever a new data line input to your database, it will add that line to the database table and apply the formats according to your previous data formats.

 The database table will automatically increase when you enter the new line.
-Hope this helps you understand how to create a database template in Excel.
+I hope this helps you understand how to create a database template in Excel.

 Things to Remember About Excel Database Template

-- Once you input the data even you delete the data also it will be part of your database table. you can observe line number 5 in the above picture, there is no data but still, it is part of a database table. if you want to remove that kind of empty lines click on the “Resize Table” option on the top left corner highlighted with a red color box.
-The same point will applicable when we want to add the new column also, because you may require adding any additional data header item to the existing database.
+- Once you input the data, even if you delete the data, it will also be part of your database table.
+You can observe line number 5 in the above picture, there is no data, but still, it is part of a database table.
+If you want to remove that kind of empty lines, click on the “Resize Table” option on the top left corner highlighted with a red color box.
+The same point will be applicable when we want to add the new column because you may require adding any additional data header item to the existing database.

-- Remember the “Design” menu will enable only when your cursor on the database if your cursor is out of database it will not visible.
+- Remember, the “Design” menu will enable only when your cursor on the database; if your cursor is out of the database, it will not be visible.

 This is a guide to Excel Database Template.
 Here we discuss how to create an Excel Database Template along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –